 1. Get into your local newspaper

 Write a press release about anything newsworthy going on in your business.
 Not sure how to write one?
-Read these basic PR tips or simply pick up the phone and speak to a journalist to see if they're interested in running something.
+Read these essential PR tips or pick up the phone and speak to a journalist to see if they're interested in running something.
 If they are, they'll probably write the story themselves.

 2. Create a newsletter